All Episodes

 The vast majority of their business is done selling cigars.

-And so that's that's the stipulation.
+And so that's the stipulation.

-Let me tell you something.
+Hey, let me tell you something.

-It is happening, it is happening around the country.
+It is happening around the country.

-Uh there was it was in a stack earlier this week, and I didn't get to it.
+It was in a stack earlier this week, and I didn't get to it.

-Montgomery County, Maryland has already tried this.
+Montgomery County, Maryland, has already tried this.

 She claimed she could smell his cigarette smoke from a football field away.